scottbarnett97/individual-project-sp500/README.md

 * 1. Clone this repo.
 * 2. Acquire the data from yfinance
     * use terminal to run pip install yfinance
+    * add import yfinance as yf to your libraries
 * 3. Put the data in the file containing the cloned repo.
 * 4. Run notebook.